Gordy, Robinson honored at reunion of Motown stars

 In the oddest sighting of the night, Elton John and former Speaker of the House Nancy Pelosi swayed next to each other in the crowd.

-The evening closed with sisters Chloe and Halle Berry holding hands with Wonder while singing The Temptations’ hit “Get Ready” along with McDonald, Wilson and the Four Tops, among others.
+The evening closed with sisters Chloe and Halle Bailey holding hands with Wonder while singing The Temptations’ hit “Get Ready” along with McDonald, Wilson and the Four Tops, among others.

 Now in its 33rd year, the dinner and auction raised money for programs and services supporting musicians in need.

-Note: This story has been edited to correct the names of Chloe and Halle Bailey.